gusztavvargadr/packer/README.md

 $ .\ci.ps1 clean w16s-iis-virtualbox-sysprep
 ```

-The build script parameter specifying the template to work with uses simple pattern matching on the names of the available templates, so you can use this to select multiple templates easily.
-For example, to clean up the artifacts of all the VirtualBox builds, you can type:
+Using the filtering, to clean up the artifacts of all the VirtualBox builds, you can type:

 ```powershell
 $ .\ci.ps1 clean virtualbox